verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

 This resource specifies the deployment of the application to the `hello-helidon` namespace.
 Additional runtime features are specified using traits, or runtime overlays that augment the workload.
 For example, the ingress trait specifies the ingress host and path, while the metrics trait optionally provides the Prometheus scraper used to obtain the application related metrics.
-If no metrics trait is specified, the Verrazzano-supplied Prometheus is used by default.
+If no metrics trait is specified, the Verrazzano-supplied Prometheus component is used by default.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2